 Margaret Qualley in The Nice Guys

-If you've seen Palo Alto there's a chance you might recognise Margaret Qualley's face.
+If you've seen Palo Alto there's a chance you might recognize Margaret Qualley's face.
 The 21-year-old actress played Rachel, one of the girls who James Franco's creepy coach comes onto.
 But it was only a small role in comparison to The Nice Guys, a buddy cop caper in which she stars alongside Ryan Gosling and Russell Crowe.
 The film is set in 1970s LA and follows a private eye (Gosling) who's been hired to investigate the disappearance of a girl called Amelia (Qualley) and the death of a porn star.
-So it's a 70s-set mob movie of sorts, with moustaches and big collars - like American Hustle but hopefully better.
+So it's a 70s-set mob movie of sorts, with mustaches and big collars -- like American Hustle but hopefully better.
 All eyes on Qualley.

 Oulaya Amamra in Divines

 Judging by the poster for Divines, which features relative newcomer Oulaya Amamra astride a quad bike, fist joyously raised in the air, surrounded by her mates amid concrete high-rises, there's definitely a whiff of Girlhood about this film.
 In it Amamra plays a 15-year-old female Arab drug dealer in the Les Pyramides ghetto outside Paris.
 She lives with her mom on the estate, where she's known by the nickname 'bastard'.
 She wants to be the big shot in her neighborhood, but an intense friendship and a love affair might make her think twice.
 Amamra stars alongside French-Moroccan filmmaker Houda Benyamina -- also one to watch -- who wrote, directed, and acted in the film.
 Keep your ear to the ground.